-Dr. Ahmida has published major articles in Italian Studies, International Journal of Middle East Studies, Arab Future, Third World Quarterly and the Arab Journal of International Studies.
+Dr. Ahmida has published major articles in Italian Studies, International Journal of Middle East Studies, Arab Future, Third World Quarterly, and the Arab Journal of International Studies.
 He is also the author of The Making of Modern Libya: State Formation, Colonialization and Resistance, a book published by SUNY Press, 1994, 2009.
 This book was translated into Arabic and has been published in a second edition by the Center of Arab Unity Studies, 1998, Beirut, Lebanon.
-A third edition is due out in 2013.
+A third edition was published in 2013.
 He is the editor of Beyond Colonialism and Nationalism in the Maghrib: History, Culture and Politics, published by Palgrave Press in 2000.
 An Arabic translation of the book was published by The Centre of Arab Unity Studies in 2014.

 Dr. Ahmida is currently working on a new book on genocide that links the Middle East with Europe.
 This book examines the genocidal machinery of the Italian colonial state, internment of 100,000 people in Libya and the silence that followed.
 The policies of Italy’s Fascist government were unprecedented in the history of African colonialism but it was not until recently that Western scholarship acknowledged forceful deportation of the rural population of Cyrenaica and their confinement in concentration camps between 1929 and 1934.
 Dr. Ahmida has spent 10 years researching and interviewing some of the survivors in Eastern Libya.
 The book will be published by Stanford University Press.

 The Libya We Don’t Know: History , Culture and Civil Society 1835-2012.
 Cairo, Egypt: Dar al Hilal, 2014.
 (Arabic)